bandprotocol/bandchain-docs/docs/develop/03-developer-tools/01-pyband/getting-started.md

 ## Basic Usages

-### Making an oracle request
+### Making a data request

-This section describes the methods used to send a transaction containing an oracle request to BandChain
+This section describes the methods used to send a transaction containing a data request to BandChain

 **Step 1:** Import `pyband` and create a parameter: `grpc_url` with the required `<GRPC>` endpoint which can be found [here](/develop/api-endpoints).
 Then the client instance needs to be initialized in order to allow for the methods in client module to be used.